Skip to main content

 Some studies suggest that ghrelin can inhibit insulin secretion.
 Therefore, using GHRPs that are potent ghrelin mimetics can introduce metabolic effects independent of GH secretion.
 For instance, GHRP-6 is known to stimulate appetite significantly and can influence glucose metabolism through its ghrelin-mimetic properties.

-This is why the high selectivity of Ipamorelin, which stimulates GH ghrelin-associated effects on appetite or cortisol, is often clinically advantageous for patients whose primary goal is body composition change without appetite stimulation.
+This is why the high selectivity of Ipamorelin, which stimulates GH release with minimal ghrelin-associated effects on appetite or cortisol, is often clinically advantageous for patients whose primary goal is body composition change without appetite stimulation.
 The choice between a more pleiotropic agent like GHRP-6 and a highly selective one like Ipamorelin depends entirely on the desired therapeutic outcome and the individual’s metabolic baseline.

 References